SMarquis85/C1-Horiseon/README.md

 ```
 ## Final Work Review

 Always leave the code a little cleaner than when you found it.
-This action was applied to both
-HTML and CSS.
+This action was applied to both HTML and CSS.
 Looks cleaner, organised and easier to find what you are looking for.
-Comments were
-added in css to show where a few changes have been made.
+Comments were added in css to show where a few changes have been made.

-By looking at the picture below, it's easy to identify the reason as to WHY the link is not
-functioning properly on the website.
+By looking at the picture below, it's easy to identify the reason as to WHY the link is not functioning properly on the website.

 ![image](https://user-images.githubusercontent.com/129988455/235701731-721dd665-a6af-486b-a691-1861d710577f.png)

 The id is missing.
 The id attribute defines an identifier which is unique in the document.
-In this
-case, as shown below, after adding the id correctly, the link is functional on the website.
+In this case, as shown below, after adding the id correctly, the link is functional on the website.

 ![image](https://user-images.githubusercontent.com/129988455/235702766-4224a1c3-3670-408f-b151-e0aa9357bc12.png)

 Let's not forget that all images we're updated with an alt attribute in HTML.

-The
+The final product can be viewed here: file:///C:/Users/S.NA.THALIE_888/bootcamp/C1-Horiseon/index.html